CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

   * **Contributions**: Lavya was responsible for the third user story.
 Specifically, he handled the development of the application's code related to displaying recommended courses and programs within the application's carousel.
 * [Dev Vora](https://github.com/realdevvora)
   * **Role**: Software Developer
   * **Contributions**: Dev was responsible for the fourth user story.
 Specifically, he handled the development of the application's code related to courses and programs.
+Additionally, Dev spearheaded most of the views' design and corresponding activity files' implementation along with Uyiosa and was a leader within the team.
 * [Manav Singh](https://github.com/M4N4VS1NGH)
   * **Role**: Data Specialist and Software Developer
   * **Contributions**: Manav was responsible for the fifth user story.
 Specifically, he handled the development of the application's code related to displaying the user's saved courses and programs within the 'Courses' and 'Programs' views.
+Manav's web-scraping of courses' and programs' data using a [Python script](https://github.com/M4N4VS1NGH/UofT-Scraper) was paramount to the success of this project.
 * [Jaspreet Khela](https://github.com/JaspreetKhela)
   * **Role**: Team Lead and Software Developer
   * **Contributions**: Jaspreet was responsible for the sixth user story.
 Specifically, he handled the development of the application's code related to updating the user's settings (including their survey data).
 Additionally, he was the team's 'Chief Solutions Architect' and 'Tech Lead' given that he had the most experience developing deployable software and, in particular, Android applications within the team.
 His contributions primarily were designing the application in adherence to Clean Architecture and SOLID Design Principles; creating application wireframes; teaching command-line interface Git usage processes, Android application development, and web scraping to his teammates; setting up the GitHub repository, including the application's packaging structure, project board, development milestones, development issues, and documentation seen within the README.md file; leading weekly team meetings, including solving application development issues; and crafting the project presentation.